burlachenkok/burlachenkok.github.io/_posts/2024-04-22-FL-Remote-Research-Talk-on-NV2024.md

 published: true
 ---

-Remote presentation of our latest research for NVIDIA
+Remote presentation of our latest research for NVIDIA.

 ---